YagoGG/mvnch/README.md

     mvnch [options] <url>

     Options:

         -h, --help           output usage information
         -V, --version        output the version number
         -o, --output <file>  file to save the screenshot.
-Default: output.png -w, --width <px>     viewport width of the emulated browser -h, --height <px>    viewport height of the emulated browser -s, --sleep <ms>     milliseconds to wait before taking the screenshot -d, --disable-js     disable JavaScript when loading the page
+Default: output.png -w, --width <px>     width of the emulated browser.
+Default: 1920 -h, --height <px>    height of the emulated browser.
+Default: 1080 -s, --sleep <ms>     time to wait before taking the shot.
+Default: 0 -d, --disable-js     disable JavaScript when loading the page

     The result will have the same format as the extension of the file specified